Jobless claims keep declining in Washington state — but remain at Great Recession levels

 Nationally, new jobless claims fell 15.6% to 498,000, the lowest level since the start of pandemic-related layoffs in March 2020, the U.S. Labor Department reported Thursday.

-The number of new claims in Washington, though barely a tenth of the weekly volume received by the ESD a year ago, remains high by historic standards.
+The number of new claims in Washington, though barely a tenth of the weekly volume received by the ESD a year ago, remains high by historical standards.

 The state’s four-week moving average for new claims last week was 13,158, which is more than double the level recorded just before the pandemic — and is roughly similar to levels during the Great Recession, according to the ESD.